GhostMan003/Bank-ATM-Management-System/README.md

 # Bank-ATM-Management-System

-We have all come across ATMs in our cities, and they are built on Java.
-This complex project consists of 15 different classes and is a GUI-based application.
-When the system starts, the user enters the card number and pin.
-After entering the details successfully, ATM functionalities are unlocked.
+Developed a comprehensive Bank (ATM) Management System, designed to handle various banking operations seamlessly.
+The application is built using core Java for robust backend processing, MySQL for efficient database management, and Java Swing and AWT for an user-friendly graphical interface and Maven for project management.

 The project allows for the following operations:

-1. Login (enter the card number PIN and choose the bank name).
-2. Signup (If the user doesn't have an ATM card and PIN, then create a new account, fill in all the details, and get the card number with a computer-generated PIN).
-3. Click the Exit button to exit the program.
-4. Deposit.
-5. Withdrawal.
-6. Change the PIN.
-7. Fast cash withdrawal
-8. E-Statement.
-9. Balance check.
-10. Press the exit button to exit the ATM.
+•	Transactions: Withdraw, deposit, and fast withdrawal options.
+•	Account Management: Pin change, view bank statements and create new ATM accounts with a 16-digit card number and automated 4-digit pin.
+•	User Authentication: Secure login and sign-up with email verification using OTP.

 The technology used in this project is:

-1. Java Swing
+• Java Swing
-2. Java AWT
+• Java AWT
-3. Java SQL
+• Java SQL
-4. MYSQL server
+• MYSQL server
-5. Maven
+• Maven